stipsl/stipsl/README.md

 ![divider](https://cdn.discordapp.com/attachments/1291429139462623367/1307432180812746792/tumblr_f56d7fee520ebb4851f3f38282ba36aa_0959304c_400.png?ex=673a489a&is=6738f71a&hm=e2899f7783e9335faee5ac9c78faba10b265d4ab78b9638e5cbad6bd6c8af9f0&)

-Pony Town stuff :
+***Pony Town stuff :***

-Please DNI if you're in any way associated with Hexl, I don't want to talk to people who support their disgusting actions.
+*Please **DNI** if you're in any way associated with Hexl, I don't want to talk to people who support their disgusting actions.
 They've been sending death threats to minors and I consider that a really disgusting act.
 I, MYSELF make jokes like that but not around strangers or people I don't feel close to (basically people who know my humour).
 That's just immature.
-They're friends with someone named Randy on there btw, DNI if you're associated with that person too.
+They're friends with someone named Randy on there btw, DNI if you're associated with that person too.*

-I'm mostly on PT, I only get on custom servers when I'm bored or playing with my partner
+*I'm mostly on PT, I only get on custom servers when I'm bored or playing with my partner.*

-I don't really interact with fandoms because of how disgusting some have gotten, and because I've had a lot of bad experiences with people that are in them.
+*I don't really interact with fandoms because of how disgusting some have gotten, and because I've had a lot of bad experiences with people that are in them.*

 ![divider](https://cdn.discordapp.com/attachments/1291429139462623367/1307432180812746792/tumblr_f56d7fee520ebb4851f3f38282ba36aa_0959304c_400.png?ex=673a489a&is=6738f71a&hm=e2899f7783e9335faee5ac9c78faba10b265d4ab78b9638e5cbad6bd6c8af9f0&)